Check out the restoration photos in the Photo Album for a pictorial overview of the restoration

-The car was in very good condition when I originally purchased it but I just had to make it immaculate, and so
+Considering its age, the car was in very good overall condition when I purchased it, however I just felt the need

 Basically the car was very original and sound.
 It had been well looked after by the previous two owners and

 there were no major problem areas.
 I fixed a few minor mechanical items and then decided to undertake a complete bare metal repaint inside and out (except the engine bay).
-This was
+The repaint

-- I highly recommend the purchase of a copy of the original factory workshop manual and parts catalogue.
+- I highly recommend the purchase of a copy of the original Jaguar factory workshop manual and parts

-you dismantle, as later on you will forget which screws and bolts went where and which way certain small parts fit
+- Write detailed notes as you dismantle otherwise you may forget which screws and bolts went where and which way

 - Use small plastic bags and boxes for storage and label them well

 everything.
-Attention to detail at this stage will save many hours later
+Attention to detail at the dismantling stage will save many hours of frustration later

-- Keep a list of the items you need to replace or repair as you dismantle them to save time.
+- Keep a list of the items you need to replace or repair as you dismantle them.
 You can’t reassemble

-if you forget to buy or repair an item and it will delay the whole process.
+if you forget to buy or repair an item and it will delay the whole process